 Look into investing in an exchange-traded fund, or ETF.
 This is an investment fund that is similar to a mutual fund but trades like a stock on the exchange.
 It tracks commodities, an index, or even a group of assets.

-The fund has been trading for almost six years.
+The fund has been trading for almost nine years.
 Nearly half of UNG's holdings are within futures contracts on natural gas.
-If there's one ETF emerging from the recent natural gas surge in demand, it's this one.
+If there's one ETF emerging from the natural gas surge in demand, it's this one.

 The other way to take financial advantage of natural gas is by simply investing in individual companies and their stocks.